-One of the biggest differences between vanilla and TSW is most items which cast or grant skills are gone.
+One of the biggest differences between vanilla Diablo 2 and TSW is that items which grant or cast skills are gone.
 I understand it is a significant change many players can't accept for the sake of strength, safety or build variation, but I insist on doing so.
-I strongly disagree the classless concept, and that is exactly what Blizzard implemented to facilitate for item-hunting in expansion, especially after patch 1.10 where players can use several exclusive skills from other classes at the same time by high-end rune words.
+I strongly disagree the classless concept, and it is what Blizzard implemented in expansion to facilitate for item-hunting , especially after patch 1.10 where players can own several powerful skills exclusive to other classes at the same time by high-end rune words.
 That is absolutely absurd and overpowered.
 Skill trees shall be unique to each class and you can't learn them by items.
-In terms of character developing, classes have to be meaningful distinctions and truly different, and you feel and play differently with their inherent pros and cons so that the game would be more interesting and divergent in thinking and fighting.
-Also, classes with different pros and cons make team play more appealing.
+In terms of character features, classes have to be meaningful distinctions and truly different in essence.
+These are role-playing boundaries that can't be blurred or stepped over, even though there is an urgent need of creating something new.
+You feel and play differently with inherent pros and cons of each class, thereby the game would be more interesting and divergent in thinking and fighting.
+Also, without omnipotent characters, team play becomes appealing and enjoyable.